 Just like choosing the right activities for a morning routine, it is important to eliminate certain activities that can waste this important part of your day.

-Your Phone - Many of you are cringing at this one.
+Your Phone – Many of you are cringing at this one.
 I know, it’s tempting to grab the phone off of my bedside stand and check email, tweets, messages, etc. before even leaving the bed.
-However, just like the morning news, by doing this I am giving someone else the opportunity to direct my attention and agenda for the morning.
+However, just like the morning news, by doing this I am allowing someone else to direct my attention and agenda for the morning.
 Try skipping the emails and notifications in the morning until after you’ve accomplished your routine.

-Big Breakfast - I know, I know, we’re supposed to make breakfast the most important meal of the day.
-However, it is a fact that digestion takes energy, and eating a heavy meal has the effect of zapping our energy shortly afterwards.
-I definitely think that you should make a healthy breakfast a part of your morning routine, it just doesn’t have to be a heavy platter of meats, eggs, potatoes, toast, butter, jam, etc. Try slimming that down to some fruit, or oatmeal, or egg whites with spinach.
+Big Breakfast – I know, I know, we’re supposed to make breakfast the most important meal of the day.
+However, it is a fact that digestion takes energy, and eating a heavy meal has the effect of zapping our energy shortly afterward.
+I think that you should make a healthy breakfast a part of your morning routine, it just doesn’t have to be a heavy platter of meats, eggs, potatoes, toast, butter, jam, etc. Try slimming that down to some fruit, oatmeal, or egg whites with spinach.
 You’ll still gain the nutritional benefit without the digestive overload.

-Sleeping in on Weekends - Weekends are for relaxing, right?
-Well our bodies have a circadian rhythm that is found throughout nature, that operates off of a 24-hour cycle.
+Sleeping in on Weekends – Weekends are for relaxing, right?
+Well, our bodies have a circadian rhythm that is found throughout nature, that operates off of a 24-hour cycle.
 Basically, by waking up and going to bed at the same time, regardless of whether it is a weekday or weekend, our bodies become used to that pattern and will adjust accordingly.
 The more you keep consistency in your circadian rhythm, the easier it will be to awake and get started at the same time every morning.
 Even entrepreneur Richard Branson, when relaxing on his private island, still wakes up at 5:45 every morning.

 Morning Ritual Activities: